 Gideon Rubin, CEO of Pandio, shares with Breadcrumbs, “Our RevOps agency emphasized the need to work together, so that we can turn potential sales and customers into something more concrete and beneficial for the sales department.”

 TL;DR of How to Pick a RevOps Agency (Strategy): Exceptional RevOps agencies align all departments in a holistic strategy.

 Without technology, it wouldn’t be possible to streamline and automate workflows across different departments.

-The best RevOps agencies possess the know-how to customize your tech stack according to your business’ unique needs (e.g., custom tailoring attributes for leads from Google Ads and for upsells).
+The best RevOps agencies possess the know-how to customize your tech stack according to your business’s unique needs (e.g., custom tailoring attributes for leads from Google Ads and upsells).